Workstation ergonomics: Here’s what you need to know

 But what does the phase ergonomics actually mean?
 And how can ergonomics help to prevent us from sustaining injuries and illness at work?

 What is ergonomics?

-Ergonomics is the process or science of designing a workplace or workstation with the employees needs in mind.
-Workplace ergonomics take into consideration the design of the overall workplace and working environment, while workstation ergonomics takes into consideration the individual needs of each worker.
+Ergonomics is the process or science of designing a workplace or workstation with the employees’ needs in mind.
+Workplace ergonomics takes into consideration the design of the overall workplace and working environment, while workstation ergonomics takes into consideration the individual needs of each worker.

 When reviewing an individual’s workstation, ergonomics is about looking at the individual’s personal attributes such as their height, along with the physical and mental demands of their jobs while also considering any injuries or illnesses they may have.
 This information is then used to optimize the workstation to the individual’s unique needs.

 Mental health also needs to be taken into consideration.
 Businesses have a legal responsibility to identify and eliminate the risks of psychological injuries at work.
-In its guidelines for psychological safety, Safe Work Australia identifies uncomfortable working conditions as a cause of mental stress in the workplace.
+Safe Work Australia identifies uncomfortable working conditions as a cause of mental stress in the workplace.

 So, what can you do to improve the ergonomics of your workstation, to reduce your risk of injury?

 Most workers sit too high in their chairs, increasing the risk of neck and back injury.
 It’s important to learn how to use all the adjustment features on your office chair so that it can be set up to give you the support that you need.
 Remember everyone’s different!

 For a start, you shouldn’t lean forward.
 Lean back and unlock the backrest.
 Adjust the tension in your chair so the backrest can support your movements as you work.